YOUR FOOD ENVIRONMENT – WHEN OUTSIDE BECOMES INSIDE

 Naturally-occurring food toxins that may be harmful to you

 Naturally-occurring food toxins (Dolan, Matulka & Burdock, 2009) can be studied from a variety of perspectives.
-For example, even too much of a healthy food can have a toxic effects on the body.
+For example, even too much of a healthy food can have a toxic effect on the body.
 Healthy foods that contain natural toxins can include vegetables, beans and grains.

 Other natural toxins can result from spoiled foods or are produced in certain types of moulds and algae.
 For example, Funji, including some varieties of mushrooms, can be highly toxic to humans.
 Ergot funji (Schmale & Munkvold, 2017) found in flowering grass or cereal, such as rye, are linked with physical and mental health issues as far back as the Middle Ages.
 Metalloids, such as arsenic, are naturally occurring elements strongly linked to public health issues world-wide.